nacular/doodle/docs/views.md

 However, this list--and other traits related to being a container of Views--is `protected` to improve encapsulate and API control.

 Consider a split panel.
 Conceptually, it should have no more than 2 children; but it might make sense to have more: i.e. a handle.
-Doodle makes this easy letting you selectively expose a View's internals to callers.
+Doodle makes this easy by letting you selectively expose a View's internals to callers.

 ```kotlin
 class VSplitPanel: View() {